MrSVCD/Handheld-PicoRX/README.md

 # Handheld-PicoRX
 3D models for making a handheld PicoRX on a 100x80mm PCB, Manhattan style.

-The STL files in Handheld-PicoRX.zip is under the CC BY-SA 4.0 liscens.
+The STL files in Handheld-PicoRX.zip is under the CC BY-SA 4.0 license.
 The ZIP file also contains a copy of Build.md for offline reading.

 ## Building
 Read [Build.md](Build.md).